udaya-38/JavaQuizOOP/README.md

 Java Quiz Management System
-A console-based Quiz Management System developed using Java and Object-Oriented Programming (OOP) principles.
+A console-based quiz application built using Java and Object-Oriented Programming (OOP) concepts.
-This project started as a simple single-class Java quiz application and was redesigned using OOP concepts to make the application more structured, modular, maintainable, and easier to extend.
+The project was redesigned from a simple single-class quiz application into a modular structure where authentication, question data, quiz execution, and application flow are handled by separate classes.
+---
-Project Overview
+📌 Project Overview
-The application allows users to:
+The Java Quiz Management System allows users to:
 Login using username and password
 Select a quiz category
 Answer multiple-choice questions
-Receive immediate answer feedback
+Receive feedback for answers
 Calculate the final score
-View percentage and performance level
+View percentage and performance
-Continue selecting different quiz categories
+Attempt different quiz categories
 Exit the application safely
-Currently, the application contains two quiz categories:
+The application currently provides:
 Java Basic Questions
 Logical Questions
-The application runs completely through the Java console and does not require a database or external services.
+It is a console-based mini project and does not require a database or external services.
+---
-Technologies Used
+🛠️ Technologies Used
-Java
-Object-Oriented Programming (OOP)
+Technology	Purpose
-Java Collections
+Java	Core programming language
+OOP	Application design
-ArrayList
+ArrayList	Store question objects
-Scanner
+Scanner	Console input
-Console-based application
-Git & GitHub
+Git	Version control
+GitHub	Source code management
+---
-OOP Concepts Used
+🧠 OOP Concepts Demonstrated
-1. Encapsulation
+Encapsulation
-Class data is kept private and accessed through methods.
+Class fields are kept private and accessed through methods.
-Example:
 ```java
 private final int id;
 private final String questionText;
 ```
-This helps protect the internal state of objects.
-2. Abstraction
+Abstraction
-The `Question` class is an abstract class that defines common behavior for quiz questions.
+`Question` is an abstract class that defines common properties and behavior for questions.
-The actual implementation is provided by subclasses.
-3. Inheritance
+Inheritance
-`MCQQuestion` inherits from the `Question` class.
+`MCQQuestion` extends the `Question` class.
 ```java
 public class MCQQuestion extends Question
 ```
-This allows common properties and behavior to be reused.
-4. Polymorphism
+Polymorphism
-The application works with the parent type:
+The application can work with questions using the parent `Question` type.
 ```java
 List<Question> questions;
 ```
-while the actual objects are `MCQQuestion` objects.
-This allows the quiz system to work with different types of questions without changing the main quiz logic.
-5. Composition
-`QuizService` works with a collection of `Question` objects to conduct the quiz.
-This keeps quiz execution separate from question data.
+This allows different question implementations to be handled through a common reference.
+Separation of Responsibilities
+Different classes handle different parts of the application instead of putting all functionality inside one class.
+---
-Project Structure
+📂 Project Structure
 ```text
 JavaQuizOOP/
 │